Statutory Information for Parents

 Great Gaddesden Church of England School

-Headteacher: Mrs N. Comer
+Headteacher: Mrs S.M.
+Wickens

-School Secretary: Mrs S. Sutherland
+School Secretary: Mrs A. Birch-Palmer

-Please be aware that our small cohort sizes can mean that our data is not always displayed on the DFE website.
+Please be aware that our small cohort sizes can mean that our data is not always displayed on the DfE website.
 If this is the case, you will see ‘SUPP’ to identify that information has been suppressed because the underlying numbers are too small.

 Promoting British Values

-However, this is only a small part of what happens at our school!
+However, this is only a small part of what happens at our school.

-Please refer to our ‘Pupil Premium’ page to see how this funding is spent and the impact it has had.
+Please refer to our Pupil Premium page to see how this funding is spent and the impact it has had.

-Please refer to our ‘Sports Premium’ page to see how this funding is spent and the impact it has had.
+Please refer to our Sports Premium page to see how this funding is spent and the impact it has had.

-SEN Report and Accessibility Plan
+SEND Report and Accessibility Plan